14 MARCH 2020

 Berto’s dive log:

-Berto did not took his camera with him on his first two dives, but from tomorrow, we will add some of his underwater photo’s to our posts.
+Berto did not take his camera with him on his first two dives, but starting tomorrow we will add some of his underwater photos to our posts.

-After each dive, the divers received hot drinks and something sweet to eat (me too 😉).
-The kitchen staff really delivered excellent service and we were every time excited to see what was on offer after each dive!
+After each dive the divers received hot drinks and something nice to eat (me too).
+The kitchen staff provided truly excellent service and we were excited to see what was on offer after each dive!

-The night dive was scheduled at the same reef as on the second dive and Berto decided not to dive again today.
-Instead, we’ve enjoyed a wonderful evening on the deck of the M/Y Blue Adventurer.
-Another yacht anchored close to us and we’ve spent the night at Sha’ab Abu Nuhas.
+The night dive was scheduled at the same reef as on the second dive.
+Berto decided not to dive again today and we enjoyed a lovely evening on the deck of the M/Y Blue Adventurer.
+Another yacht anchored near us and we spent the night at Sha’ab Abu Nuhas.

 A yacht from the same fleet as Blue O Two, anchored close to our yacht for the night

 A beautiful sunset on the Red Sea

 Tomorrow the divers will dive several wrecks and I’m looking forward to warmer weather and more sunshine!

 To read the next post about our Egypt trip, click here